Special Thanks to our Premier Sponsor!

 Five Ways to Double Your Profits

 Back by popular demand!
 The 5 Ways helps you and your team measure your actual results and progress as often as you need.
-It is the basis of a dash board that will focus everyone on retaining your best customers as well as the new customers you are targeting.
+It is the basis of a dash board that will focus everyone of retaining your best customers as well as the new customers you are targeting.
 The 5 Ways will also allow you to clearly see the progress on revenues and profits and help you decide which activities are impacting the key numbers in your Profit & Loss Statement.

-Dennis Willis, ActionCoach
+Presented by Dennis Willis, ActionCoach

 The Ohio Small Business Development Centers (SBDC) provide a high-impact, front-line program designed to facilitate small business growth, job creation and access to capital.
 SBDCs provide confidential one-to-one business advising at no cost, management training and education programs, and technical assistance to entrepreneurs and small business owners.
 Ohio SBDC Network also includes the specialty programs –International Trade Assistance Centers (ITAC) and Manufacturing and Technology and Technology Small Business Development Centers (MTSBDC).
 Each center is staffed with highly-trained, industry experts to assist the local small business community with growth strategies.